-Manual Lymph Drainage is a gentle manual treatment that stimulates the lymphatic system.
+Manual Lymph Drainage, sometimes called lymphatic massage, or lymph drainage massage, is a gentle manual treatment that stimulates the lymphatic system.
 It increases the return of lymph to the circulatory system.
 Lymphatic massage assists and accelerates the body’s natural process of draining water, proteins and used cellular components from the spaces between living cells.

-MLD is sometimes called lymphatic massage.
-But MLD is not the same as massage.
+MLD is referred to as massage, but MLD is not the same as massage.
 Traditional massage includes kneading and manipulation of muscular tissue.
 In MLD, the lymphatic massage therapist focuses on the superficial lymphatic system.
 About 70% of the lymphatic system lies just millimeters under the skin’s surface, so there is little reason for “deep” massage.